NinjaAiden/dcd-milestone-project/README.md

 - Clicking on the up arrow in the full recipe view will allow an upvote of the recipe
 - Users cannot upvote their own recipes
 - Guests are unable to modify, upvote or delete recipes, only add or view them
+- There is a search page where users are able to search for recipes based on:
+1. Amount of time to cook
+2. Cuisine origin
+3. Ingredients
+4. Allergens
+- All search criteria are optional, but inputting nothing prompts a message asking for the user to try again

 ## UX